T-TonyLiang/blog/working_with_github_api.md

 #### Finding a GitHub API Toolkit

 For Ruby users, [Octokit](https://github.com/octokit/octokit.rb) is a great project that acts as a toolkit/wrapper for the GitHub API.
 It provides most of the GitHub API v3 endpoints so you dont have to make the raw HTTP request and parse the result.
-I strongly recommend finding a GitHub API toolkit for your language of choice.
+The sample code shown below will use the Octokit library and I strongly recommend finding a GitHub API toolkit for your language of choice.

 ## Committing Files with the GitHub API